-Jonathan has served intermittently as a consultant to the Federal Judicial Center in Washington, D.C., providing training on employment issues to federal judges around the country.
-In this capacity, he has been a featured speaker at conferences for Chief United States District Judges.
+Jonathan has served for 20 years as a consultant to the Federal Judicial Center in Washington, D.C., providing training on employment issues to federal judges around the country.

 Jonathan also has provided training on harassment on behalf of the EEOC as well as providing training on diversity to members of the United States intelligence agencies.

 Jonathan is also frequently a featured speaker at national, state and local human resource, business and legal conferences, including conferences sponsored by the Society for Human Resource Management, the Pennsylvania State Chamber of Business and Industry and the Association of Corporate Counsel-America ( ACCA ).
 He consistently has been one of the top-rated speakers at numerous SHRM National Conferences, including SHRM's Annual Conference, Diversity Conference and Employment Law and Legislative Conference.
-Topics on which he has been evaluated as a top speaker include: Tough Love: Diversity Danger Zones; Workplace Privacy; Harassment; and Documenting Discipline.

-Temple University's Fox School of Business and Management has named Jonathan the recipient of its Outstanding HR Leader of 2013 award.
+Temple University's Fox School of Business and Management named Jonathan the recipient of its Outstanding HR Leader of 2013 award.
 The award recognizes an individual who promotes progressive HR practices and is committed to advancing the profession through educating current and future HR leaders.
-Jonathan is the first recipient.
+Jonathan was the first recipient.

 Jonathan also lectures regularly on gender bias in organizations at the University of Pennsylvania's Masters Program in Organizational Dynamics.
 He has also lectured on Labor Relations for Villanova University's Certificate Program in Professional Human Resources Management and at the Wharton School on the topic Legal and Ethical Issues Affecting Health Care Providers.